Force field (chemistry): Force fields for molecular systems

 The bond and angle terms are usually modeled by quadratic energy functions that do not allow bond breaking.
 A more realistic description of a covalent bond at higher stretching is provided by the more expensive Morse potential.
 The functional form for dihedral energy is variable from one force field to another.
 Additionally, "improper torsional" terms may be added to enforce the planarity of aromatic rings and other conjugated systems, and "cross-terms" that describe the coupling of different internal variables, such as angles and bond lengths.
 Some force fields also include explicit terms for hydrogen bonds.

 The nonbonded terms are computationally most intensive.
 A popular choice is to limit interactions to pairwise energies.
 The van der Waals term is usually computed with a Lennard-Jones potential or the Mie potential and the electrostatic term with Coulomb's law.
 However, both can be buffered or scaled by a constant factor to account for electronic polarizability.
 A large number of force fields based on this or similar energy expressions have been proposed in the past decades for modeling different types of materials such as molecular substances, metals, glasses etc. - see below for a comprehensive list of force fields.

+Bonded terms

-Bond stretching
+Bond potential

 As it is rare for bonds to deviate significantly from their equilibrium values, the most simplistic approaches utilize a Hooke's law formula: